tenzir/tenzir/web/docs/language/operator-modifiers.md

 ## Scheduled Executions

-The special keyword `every` enables scheduled execution of an operator.
+The special keywords `every` and `timeout` enable scheduled execution of an operator.

 Use the operator modifier like this:

 ```
 every <interval> <operator> [<args...>]
+timeout <interval> <operator> [<args...>]
 ```

 For example, `version` prints the version number exactly once, but `every 1s version` prints the version number once every second.

+While `every` starts the interval from the last time the operator was started, `timeout` starts it when the operator last received an input.
+This is pretty useful with operators like `summarize`.
+For example, while `summarize count(.)` blocks until it has received all input before then emitting a count of received events, `every 30s summarize count(.)` prints the count every 30 seconds, and `timeout 30s summarize count(.)` prints it whenever no events were received for 30 seconds.

 ## Location Overrides